 Wolfgang Lutz - 2024 Laureate

 The Council elected Wolfgang Lutz as the 2024 IUSSP Laureate in recognition of his exceptional contribution to the field of population and service to the IUSSP.
-The Laureate Award ceremony will be held in virtual format, most probably in June 2024.
+The Laureate Award ceremony will be held in virtual format, on Thursday 6 June 2024 from 13:00 to 14:15 UTC.

 For details on Wolfgang Lutz's accomplishments and contributions to the population field please read the letter of nomination.